Hell, Eternal Punishment & Conscious Death Are Not In the Bible

 In order to understand what the Bible teaches about the ultimate destiny of mankind, there are eight threads of misunderstanding that must be unraveled – eight areas in which the typical modern Christian is confused (through no fault of their own) about what their own Bible says.
 These eight areas of confusion must be set straight in order for us to understand what the Bible says about God’s ultimate plan for humanity.

 I will not explain each thread thoroughly in this article as there simply would not be space to do that, and I do it in my book Hell Is A Mistranslation: God’s Ultimate Plan For Humanity Revealed In the Accurately Translated Bible.
 Here I will simply give you the basics to help you understand how each thread is unraveled and put back together again to form a cohesive picture in Scripture.
+(Continued after the break.)

 The eight threads of misunderstanding in the typical modern Christian’s mind concerning what the Bible says about God’s plan for mankind are as follows.